 Yippy doesn’t track searches and doesn’t display customized ads either.

-Grossbay A. G., the Swiss-based software company behind Hulbee, utilizes a data cloud for a more intuitive connection to information and for quicker load times.
+Hulbee AG, the Swiss-based software company behind Swisscows, utilizes a data cloud for a more intuitive connection to information and for quicker load times.
 It manages to provide intelligent, relevant results without probing its users.

-By encrypting searches Hulbee protects you against third party attacks and data leaks.
+By encrypting searches, Swisscows protects you against third party attacks and data leaks.
 It doesn’t leave any tracks when you search on the site: topics, IP addresses and personal information are not stored.
-And for those put off by the gutter of the Web that can sometimes show its face at inappropriate times, it’s family friendly too.
+And for those looking to protect themselves from the wrong side of the internet that can sometimes show its face at inappropriate times, it’s family friendly too.

 6. Disconnect Search